 Trove is a Minecraft-inspired MMO, and part of that inspiration is having a procedurally generated world that you’ll explore for hours on end.
 As Trove is voxel-based, you build everything with simple cubes and can take those creations to any of the new open worlds you visit on your travels.

 And there we have it, the best open-world games you can find on PC.
 The genre’s come a long way since the early days of procedurally generated dungeons in old games such as Daggerfall.
-Since then we’ve had a revolution in the genre, and nowadays the worlds we play in look and feel more real than they ever have before.
-As ever, we’re looking forward to seeing how the upcoming PC games of the future make use of cutting edge tech to deliver even more beguiling open worlds.
+Since then, we’ve had a revolution in the genre, and nowadays, the worlds we play in look and feel more real than ever.
+As ever, we’re looking forward to seeing how the upcoming PC games of the future make use of cutting-edge tech to deliver even more beguiling worlds, and we’re even seeing some of the best free PC games adopt a more open design.